Mareng98/msc-debloating-java/experiments/real_world_programs/icij-extract/readme.md

 The same dependency as in depclean is creating issues, you have to delete that one from the specialized pom too.

 JLINK:
-jlink --compress=2 --strip-debug --no-header-files --no-man-pages --add-modules java.base,java.desktop,java.xml,java.logging,java.sql,jdk.management --output jlink-runtime
+jlink --compress=2 --strip-debug --no-header-files --no-man-pages --add-modules java.base,java.desktop,java.xml,java.logging,java.sql,jdk.management,java.naming --output jlink-runtime